SEND at Pennington Infant School

-Every child in our school is unique; coming with their own starting points, different rates of learning, and different ways that they learn best.
-Through our HEART values, we embrace the diversity of strengths and needs, encouraging our children to be fully accepting of each other.
+Every child in our school is unique; coming with their own starting points, different rates of learning, and different ways that they can learn best.
+Through our HEART Values, we embrace the diversity of strengths and needs, encouraging our children to be fully accepting of each other.

-At Pennington Infant School children are identified as needing SEN Support through:
+At Pennington Infant School children are identified as needing SEND Support through:

-Our SEN Support is based on a four-part cycle (assess, plan, do, review) known as the Graduated Approach.
+Our SEND Support is based on a four-part cycle (assess, plan, do, review) known as the Graduated Approach.

 Our SEND Information Report outlines our provision for pupils with SEND and how we will implement our SEND Policy.